-The appeal application must be typed and emailed to the Associate Vice President (AVP) for Student Development and Success.
-The AVP may meet with the student to discuss the appeal.
-An appeal committee will be convened if the written appeal, in the judgement of the AVP, meets one or more of the following criteria:
+The appeal application must be typed and emailed to the Dean of Students (Kayla.Knapp@arbor.edu) or her designee.
+The DoS may meet with the student to discuss the appeal.
+An appeal committee will be convened if the written appeal, in the judgment of the DoS, meets one or more of the following criteria: